 - Snuggling on the couch with a child or two

-- Watching a movie or episode with my husband and oldest daughter
+- Watching a movie or episode with my husband and teens

 - Eating popcorn